-- 1.1 This policy sets out our overarching approach to improvement and enforcement for regulated services, including the principles and processes we follow when using our powers under the relevant legislation (Annex A).
-We inspect against the requirements of the legislation and take action against providers who do not meet these requirements. - 1.2 Our primary concern is to ensure providers support people to achieve the best possible outcomes and keep them safe.
-In order to achieve this we: - have a rigorous registration process, so that we only register services who have satisfied us they will comply with regulations - undertake both routine (planned) and responsive inspections - have a clear, graduated and proportionate enforcement pathway
+- 1.1.
+Our primary concern is to ensure providers support people to achieve the best possible outcomes and keep them safe.
+In order to achieve this, we: - have a rigorous registration process, so that we only register services who have satisfied us they will provide good quality services that comply with regulations. - undertake both routine (planned) and responsive inspections. - have a clear, graduated, and proportionate enforcement pathway. - 1.2.
+This policy sets out our approach to securing improvement and enforcement for regulated services, including the principles and processes we follow when using our powers under the relevant legislation (Annex A).

-Who we regulate
+Who we regulate:

-1.3 We regulate the following providers:
+1.3.
+We regulate the following providers: